apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 Java
 :   @@snip [GraphDSLTest.java](/stream-tests/src/test/java/org/apache/pekko/stream/javadsl/GraphDslTest.java) { #graph-dsl-reusing-a-flow }

-In some cases we may have a list of graph elements, for example if they are dynamically created.
+In some cases we may have a list of graph elements, for example, if they are dynamically created.
 If these graphs have similar signatures, we can construct a graph collecting all their materialized values as a collection:

 Scala